melinanev/Mod8-Vehicle-Builder/Develop_8/README.md

 ## Research

-- Typescript
 - What does Interface mean and do?
 - What does it mean to extend a class?
 - Understand what super () does and how to correctly add it.
 - Received suggestion to use instance of; Used CoPilot to nderstand what instanceof is used for and why it was suggested.
-    -

 ## References